God’s festival season for 2022 recently concluded with the observance of the Feast of Tabernacles and the Last Great Day.

 “You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
 They shall be of fine flour; they shall be baked with leaven.
 They are the firstfruits to the Lord (v 17).”

-It is important to note that 2 different Hebrew words are used for firstfruits in these verses.
+It is important to note that two different Hebrew words are used for firstfruits in these verses.
 There is a clear distinction between the firstfruits offered in each ceremony.

-Another important distinction to note between these 2 offerings is that the wave sheaf is an unleavened offering while the 2 wave loaves waves are a leavened offering.
+Another important distinction to note between these two offerings is that the wave sheaf is an unleavened offering while the two wave loaves are a leavened offering.
 Remember, God’s use of leaven is to picture sin, the violation of His Law (I Cor.
 5:8).

 Why is this distinction so important?
 Because those of the 1st resurrection, who are the very first to be harvested into God’s family are perfect and without sin.